Alveolar Onlay Grafts

 Oral pathology is the specialty of dentistry and discipline of pathology that deals with the nature, identification and management of diseases affecting the oral and maxillofacial regions (the mouth and jaw areas).
 It is a science that investigates the causes, processes and effects of these diseases.
 The practice of oral pathology includes research and diagnosis of diseases using clinical, radiographic, microscopic, biochemical or other examinations.

-Sometimes trauma, gum disease, cracked or broken teeth and tooth decay can be too significant, and despite our best efforts to save the tooth, extractions may be necessary and the only option.
+Sometimes trauma, gum disease, cracked or broken teeth and tooth decay can be too significant, and despite our best efforts to save the tooth, extractions may be the best option.
 No one wants to lose a tooth, but here at O'Fallon Family Dental Care, we will make the process as comfortable and pain-free as possible.

 The surgical extraction of teeth may sound a bit daunting, but with today's modern procedures and anesthesia, you have nothing to worry about.
 Afterward, you and your dentist can discuss tooth replacement options to restore the function and beauty to your smile.